GeoscienceAustralia/GeodePy/docs/tutorials/coordtut.rst

 Both of these functions can be reversed to convert the other way.

-To convert using function first geodepy needs to be imported
+To convert using functions first geodepy needs to be imported.

 .. code:: python